 Mom used to make us Latte more often when we were kids.
 Here is the recipe of Latte, cooked in ghee and grated coconut.
 Fenugreek seeds provide a unique aromatic flavor to the dish.

 2 tbs of Ghee (clarified butter) or Butter

 1-2 tbs Sugar or Khudo (concentrated sugarcane molasses)

 Soak the anadi rice overnight.
 Drain the rice.
 (You can drink that water.
 It is regarded to have medicinal values.)

 Turn off the heat once the rice is fully cooked.
-You can use few tablespoon of boiling water if you find that the rice is not cooked thoroughly.
-But the trick of cooking good Latte in traditionally is by letting the rice cook its own moisture that is retained during soaking.
-The other trick is frequent stirring, and steaming process with lid on.
+You can use a few tablespoons of hot water if you find that the rice is not cooked thoroughly.
+But the trick of cooking good Latte traditionally is by letting the rice cook its own moisture that is retained during soaking.
+The other trick is frequent stirring, and steaming process with the lid on.

 You can serve the rice with vegetarian or non-vegetarian curry and pickle/achaar.